-Xfinity in partnership with Comcast are launching a High Definition version of Skype in Houston, at an additional $9.95/month (plus standard monthly rates for Internet) .
+Xfinity in partnership with Comcast is launching a High Definition version of Skype in Houston, at an additional $9.95/month (plus standard monthly rates for Internet) .
 Similar to their existing VoIP service, Skype on TV will allow for unlimited video and audio calls, with an HDMI-capable TV as the platform instead of a Computer.
 Included in the package will be a Skype Adapter Box, an HD webcam, and a remote control featuring a full QWERTY keyboard.

 In theory, this all sounds wonderful, but in execution…therein lies a few problems.
-Besides the hassle of setting up all the peripherals, it just doesn’t seem practical to pay for a service I currently use on my Mac (which has a camera and microphone built in – I am living the dream).
-Another foreseeable issue, is if I’m enjoying a face-to-face conversation with my good friend in Japan, when my girlfriend suddenly saunters in and demands I vacate the living room so she may ‘Keep Up With The Kardashians’, I must regrettably end my session.
+Besides the hassle of setting up all the peripherals, it just doesn’t seem practical to pay for a service I currently use on my Mac (which has a camera and microphone built-in – I am living the dream).
+Another foreseeable issue is if I’m enjoying a face-to-face conversation with my good friend in Japan when my girlfriend suddenly saunters in and demands I vacate the living room so she may ‘Keep Up With The Kardashians’, I must regrettably end my session.
 Any way you slice it, the TV is as much a platform for Skype as your computer is for playing DVDs when you already own a DVD player.
 Sure it’ll work, though you must ask yourself how often you’ll even use it.

 Source: Houston Press